 Fluctuations in weight, age or genetics can all cause the upper arms to develop loose skin and hanging tissue.
 Women are particularly susceptible to flabby upper arms, which can cause feelings of self-consciousness in tank tops or swimwear.
-An arm lift, also known as brachioplasty, can restore the arms to their youthful look by toning and tightening arm skin and tissue.
+An arm lift, also known as brachioplasty, tightens arm skin and removes excess tissue

-Board-certified plastic surgeon Dr. Jennifer Harrington prides herself on her ability to create the most natural-looking results.
+Top female plastic surgeon Dr. Jennifer Harrington prides herself on her ability to create natural-looking results.
 During your initial consultation, she’ll sit down with you to discuss your goals for cosmetic surgery and inform you of the results you can expect from an upper arm lift.

-Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities look and feel younger and healthier with brachioplasty.
+Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities with brachioplasty.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about arm lift surgery, including pricing.

 Who Is a Good Candidate for an Upper Arm Lift?

 Almost anyone who wishes to get rid of loose arm skin or flabby tissue can be a good candidate for brachioplasty.
 Some of the most common reasons to consider getting an arm lift include:

 - Significant weight loss has resulted in sagging upper arm skin

 - Loose upper arm tissue hangs and creates a flabby look

 - Excess skin or tissue in the upper arms hides underlying muscle tone